Similar to drawing straws, this is a quick game for very young children or a way to decide who goes first in a game for older children.

 4. Randomly choose a team to be “It” first.

-5. At the signal, players from the ?It? team try to tag the players on the other team.
+5. At the signal, players from the team tries to tag the players on the other team.

 7. Players without a balloon, including any players who accidentally let go of their balloon(s), then try to tag someone on the other team to get that player?s balloon(s).